mjthree/atakcache/README.md

 ## Disclaimer

 This app is designed for managing ATAK cache files.
 Always backup important data before performing cache operations.
-The developers are not responsible for any data loss.
+The developers are not responsible for any data loss. **Never perform ATAK cache operations while ATAK is running.**

 ## Support